SANNER'S LAKE SPORTSMEN'S CLUB

-The CMP National Rimfire Sporter Match offers shooters a recreation oriented competition where they use smallbore sporter rifles (plinking and small game rimfire rifles) commonly owned by almost all gun enthusiasts.
-This is a unique match where all you need is a rifle and ammo.
-The Rimfire Sporter course of fire is challenging, new shooters can successfully complete it while experienced shooters find it uniquely challenging.
+The CMP Rimfire Sporter Match is a fun, recreation-oriented competition using smallbore sporter rifles (plinking and/or small game rimfire rifles) commonly owned by almost all gun enthusiasts.
+This is a unique match where all you need is a rifle and ammo (although additional equipment such as a shooting mat, extra magazines and a spotting scope are helpful).
+The course of fire is sufficiently straightforward such that new shooters can successfully complete it while experienced shooters will still find it interesting and challenging.
 Firing is done at 50 and 25 yards on a target with a 1.78" ten-ring and an 18" outer one-ring.
 The target is simple enough for a beginner to hit, yet challenging enough that only one competitor in the history of the match has ever fired a perfect 600x600 score.
-See below for More Info and our upcoming matches.
-Additional info can be found on the in this CMP Rimfire Sporter Rifle Guide and on the CMP Sporter Rifle website.
+See below for more info including our upcoming matches.
+Additional info can be found on the in the CMP Rimfire Sporter Rifle Guide.
+Note that rimfire sporter matches at SLSC are not CMP-sanctioned so we have some flexibility with regard to match rules and procedures, e.g. starting in position, alibi reshoots, etc.

 More Info